kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md

 ### §105.15   Information required and notice of cancellation or postponement of a parachute operation.

-\(a\) Each person requesting an authorization under §[[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.21   Parachute operations over or into a congested area or an open-air assembly of persons.|§105.21]](b) and 105.25(a)(2) of this part and each person submitting a notification under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.25   Parachute operations in designated airspace.|§105.25]](a)(3) of this part must provide the following information (on an individual or group basis):
+\(a\) Each person requesting an authorization under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.21   Parachute operations over or into a congested area or an open-air assembly of persons.|§§105.21]](b) and 105.25(a)(2) of this part and each person submitting a notification under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.25   Parachute operations in designated airspace.|§105.25]](a)(3) of this part must provide the following information (on an individual or group basis):

 \(1\) The date and time the parachute operation will begin.